How Big can I Build a Shed without Planning Permission?

 The rules of permitted development are stricter in Scotland, where you need planning permission if any part of yoru shed comes within one metre of a neighbouring property or is more than 2.5 metres high.
 The rules different in Northern Ireland too.
 Always check for clarification before you begin works.

-If you are considering a custom-made shed or timber-frame building that will complement your property, why not request our brochure free of charge for inspiration.
-Alternatively, contact us for a chat at your convenience.
+If you are considering a custom-made shed or timber frame building that will complement your property, why not request our brochure free of charge for inspiration?
+Alternatively, contact us for a chat at your convenience or call us at 01233 740944.